satra/NiPyPe-Paper/nipype_paper.rst

 The MapNode class is special sub-class of Node that implements a MapReduce-like architecture (Dean and Ghemawat 2008).
-Encapsulating an Interface within a MapReduce node allows Interfaces that normally operate on a single input to execute the Interface on multiple inputs.
+Encapsulating an Interface within a MapNode allows Interfaces that normally operate on a single input to execute the Interface on multiple inputs.
 When a MapNode executes, it creates a separate instance of the underlying Interface for every value of an input list and executes these instances independently.
 When all instances finish running their results are collected into a list and exposed through the MapNode’s outputs (see Figure iterabes\_vs\_mapnode).
 This approach improves granularity of the workflow and provides easy support for Interfaces that can process only one input at a time.
 For example, the FSL ‘bet’ program can only run on a single input, but wrapping the BET Interface in a MapNode allows